susy2015/ZInvisible/README.md

 git clone git@github.com:susy2015/TopTagger.git
 ```

-For the Zinvible estimation, we are currently using
+For the ZInvisible estimation, we are currently using

 * the master branch of the ZInvisible repository
 * the CastTopTaggerInputsAsDoubles branch of the SusyAnaTools repository